nyhackr/nyhackr/README.md

-    ├── includes/         HTML files to include as specified in _site.yml ├── js/               JavaScipt files to be included with rendered site ├── R/                Core R functions to pull/update data and format HTML │   └── data/         R scripts to initalize and update data ├── renv/
+    ├── includes/         HTML files to include as specified in _site.yml ├── js/               JavaScipt files to be included with rendered site ├── R/                Core R functions to pull/update data and format HTML │   └── data/         R scripts to initialize and update data ├── renv/
     ├── update-data/      Script to update the talks data in Google Drive ├── _site.yml         Controls the site structure